-- Bellin College of Nursing Graduate Admission Application - Non-refundable \$50 application fee (payable to: Bellin College of Nursing) - One official copy of all post-high school (e.g. college/university) transcripts.
-Transcripts must be sent directly to Bellin College of Nursing/Graduate Admissions Department by the college/university to be considered official. - Goal Statement (see goal statement guidelines) - Resume or curriculum vita - Three reference forms (professional and/or academic) - Copy of current registered nurse licensure.
+- Bellin College of Nursing Graduate Admission Application - Set of three Graduate Reference/Release Forms - Non-refundable \$50 application fee (payable to: Bellin College of Nursing) - One official copy of all post-high school (e.g. college/university) transcripts.
+Transcripts must be sent directly to Bellin College of Nursing/Graduate Admissions Department by the college/university to be considered official. - Goal Statement (see goal statement guidelines) - · Resume' or curriculum vita - Three reference forms (professional and/or academic) - Copy of current registered nurse licensure.
 If license will expire prior to enrollment, an updated license must be provided - Test of English as a Foreign Language (TOEFL), if applicable - Personal interview